 Thank you very much for helping us make our visions come true!Donate

-For 40 years, Fondation Franz Weber has been fighting on the front line to protect the African elephant and ensure its survival.
+For 40 years, Fondation Franz Weber (FFW) has been fighting on the front line to protect the African elephant and ensure its survival.
 This can only be achieved by implementing a complete trade ban on ivory.
-Since 1989, Fondation Franz Weber has held observer status at the UN’s Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Since 1989, FFW has held observer status at the UN’s Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 The expert team at FFW is an influential voice in decisions made at CITES, signifying huge strides in the battle to protect elephants.